almarklein/ppaa-experiments/README.md

 these algorithms are very much *not* rotationally invariant, which is probably why the early versions of FXAA still looked jaggy and were also too blurry.
 My idea: what if we use proper scale-space theory (i.e. Gaussian kernels)?
 I call this Directional Diffusion Anti Aliasing (DDAA).

+This repo contains a script `estimate_line_angles.py` that shows that a Gaussian derivative kernel has an error in its angle estinate that is more than 2 times smaller than other kernels.